Hydramata/hydramata.github.com/_drafts/vision-statement.md

 ## What are the functional requirements for a “base” IR?

 The initial goal of Hydramata is to deliver a powerful, flexible means of storing and retrieving heterogenous data and metadata from a preservation-enabled storage system.
-On top of this core Hydramata will implement the features necessary to provide a minimal viable product for a self-deposit digital repository.
+On top of this core Hydramata will implement the minimum features necessary to provide a self-deposit enabled digital repository.
 The development of the self-deposit features will not be guided by an exhaustive list of requirements for a digital repository ecosystem.
 Instead, Hydramata will focus on providing the following features:

 ### 1. Users can log in using credentials provided by the implementing institution

 - Primary users include: Faculty, delegates, students, and library support staff
 - The Hydramata authentication system should be able to integrate with common providers such as: LDAP, CAS, or Shibboleth.
 - Hydramata should allow the authentication of collaborators external to the implementing institution either through federation, e.g. Shibboleth, or by supporting distributed authorization providers e.g. ORCID.